 The System Information menu contains information about the processor, memory, drives, and ports installed in your system.
-This menu also shows if the mouse is installed.
+This screen also shows if the mouse is installed.

-Changing video configuration
+Viewing video configuration

-From the Setup Utility Main Menu, select the Video Information option to view or change video configuration settings.
-The Video Information menu appears.
-This menu contains information-only options and configurable options.
+From the Setup Utility Main Menu, select the Video and Monitor option to view video configuration settings.
+The Video and Monitor window appears.
+This window contains information-only options.